Face Rating Tools Compared: 6 AI Apps Reviewed (2026)

 The desire to understand how others perceive us is deeply human.
 Face rating tools tap into that curiosity.
 The problem is that most of them do a poor job of actually delivering useful information.
 A score of "7/10" tells you nothing about what makes your face rate the way it does or what you could improve.

 The best face rating tools break down your score into specific, measurable components — symmetry, jawline definition, eye proportions, facial ratios — so you understand the "why" behind the number and can take action if you want to.
+For a full breakdown with personalized improvement recommendations, get your looksmax score across 17 metrics.
+Or skip the tool-shopping and grab our in-depth dating headshot audit for a single deliverable that pairs the metrics with a written re-shoot plan.

 Privacy matters more than you think